Germantown White House: Construction and ownership

-The house's alternate name comes from its first and last owners: David Deshler, who built it beginning in 1752; and Elliston P. Morris, who donated it to the National Park Service in 1948.
+The house's alternate name comes from its first and last owners: David Deshler, who built it beginning in 1752; and Elliston P. Morris, Jr., who donated it to the National Park Service in 1948.

 Deshler, a merchant, bought a 2 acre lot from George and Anna Bringhurst in 1751–52, and constructed a four-room summer cottage.
 Twenty years later he built a 3-story, 9-room addition to the front, creating one of the most elegant homes in the region.

 Isaac Franks, a former colonel in the Continental Army, bought the house following Deshler's 1792 death.
 It was he who rented it to President Washington.

 Later, the house was sold to Elliston and John Perot, and in 1834 to Elliston's son-in-law, Samuel B. Morris.
 The Morris family lived in the house for over a hundred years, before its 1948 donation to the National Park Service.